LoutaniMohammed/page-builder/doc/05_tasks.md

 1. `9858de9` - feat: Migrate from webpack to Vite for Node 18+ support
 2. `d475ab7` - chore: Update example HTML files to use new Vite dist paths
 3. `d116917` - refactor: Remove hardcoded KEDITOR_DEBUG flag
+4. `6d7a048` - docs: Update task list with completed migration status
+5. `fa61159` - fix: Use absolute paths in examples for PHP server compatibility